Bottom-up approach to texture zeros in the neutrino mass matrix: One Texture Zero

 \subsubsection{Normal ordering:}

-Allowed values of $|M_{ee}|$ as functions of the lowest neutrino mass $m_1$ and the CP violating phases $\alpha$, $\beta$ and $\delta$ are shown in Fig.~\ref{fig:1a}, Fig.~\ref{fig:1b}, Fig.~\ref{fig:1c} and Fig.~\ref{fig:1d}, respectively.
-We also show in Fig.~\ref{fig:1a} the total neutrino mass $\sum m_{i} = 0.12\,{\rm eV}$ and $\sum m_{i} = 0.072\,{\rm eV}$ with red and green vertical lines, respectively.
-It is observed that the new upper bound of $\sum m_{i} < 0.072\,{\rm eV}$ imposes constraints on the lowest neutrino mass mass $m_1$ and on $|M_{ee}|$.
-Notably, for a vanishing $|M_{ee}|$, the allowed values of $m_1$ under the new bound are exactly the same as those obtained with the previous bound of $\sum m_{i} < 0.12\,{\rm eV}$.
+The variation of $|M_{ee}|$ as functions of the lightest neutrino mass $m_1$ is shown in Fig.~\ref{fig:1}.
+We show the total neutrino mass $\sum m_{i} = 0.12\,{\rm eV}$ and $\sum m_{i} = 0.072\,{\rm eV}$ in Fig.~\ref{fig:1} with red and magenta vertical lines, respectively.
+It is observed that upper bound on the total neutrino mass imposes constraints on the lightest neutrino mass $m_1$ and on $|M_{ee}|$.
+Notably, for a vanishing $|M_{ee}|$, the allowed values of $m_1$ with the total neutrino mass constraint are exactly same as those without the constraint.

+We also show the variation of $|M_{ee}|$ with the CP violating phases $\alpha$, $\beta$ and $\delta$ in Fig.~\ref{fig:1b}, Fig.~\ref{fig:1c} and Fig.~\ref{fig:1d} with~(blue band) and without~(cyan band) the total neutrino mass $\sum m_{i} < 0.12\,{\rm eV}$ constraint, respectively.